RuiZhong961230/HHDE/README.md

 }

 ## Datasets and Libraries
-CEC benchmarks are provided by the opfunu library, engineering problems are provided by the enoppy library, ELM model and datasets in classification are provided by mafese and intelelm libraries.
+CEC benchmarks are provided by the opfunu library and engineering problems are provided by the enoppy library.